HaiNguyen-python/Hai_Nguyen_Machine-Learning-Data-Analytics_Portforlio/README.md

 In this collection, I mainly demonstrate my journey and expertise in Machine Learning, Data Analytics, and Business Intelligence.
 It serves as a centralized hub for my projects, certifications, research, and technical notes.

 I wish to receive your feedback about my work and study in the field of Machine Learning.
-Your support will be highly valuable for me to upgrade my skills and contribute more to the Macchine Learning community.
+Your support will be highly valuable for me to upgrade my skills and contribute more to the Machine Learning community.

 ## 📂 Repository Contents